square/workflow-kotlin/RELEASING.md

 #### Configuration

-In order to deploy artifacts to a Maven repository, you'll need to set 4 properties in your private Gradle properties file (`~/.gradle/gradle.properties`):
+In order to deploy artifacts to `s01.oss.sonatype.org`, you'll need to provide your credentials via these two properties in your private Gradle properties file(`~/.gradle/gradle.properties`).

 ```
-RELEASE_REPOSITORY_URL=<url of release repository>
-SNAPSHOT_REPOSITORY_URL=<url of snapshot repository
 mavenCentralUsername=<username>
 mavenCentralPassword=<password>
 ```